(Amazon UK link) |

-Most significantly, Paul Brand was the person who first showed that leprosy itself does not cause deformities: it's the lack of pain, a result of leprosy, that causes people to be unaware of situations when they are damaging themselves.
+Most significantly, Dr Paul Brand was the person who first demonstrated that leprosy itself does not cause deformities: it's the lack of pain, a result of leprosy, that causes people to be unaware of situations when they are damaging themselves.
 This is well known now, but back in the middle of last century nobody had any idea.

 When I read 'In the Likeness of God' earlier this year - by Paul Brand and Philip Yancey together - I determined to learn more of this remarkable man.
 So I put 'Ten Fingers for God' - the full biography of Paul Brand - on my wish-list.